top of page

 Alzheimer's Service Project

-The Alzheimers’ disease service is this year’s brand new project for the local team.
+The Alzheimers’ disease service is a project launched in 2021.
 After visiting the Jockey Club Centre for Positive Aging (JCCPA), we realise that Alzheimer’s’ disease patients, especially those with early-onset, face greater adversities as they often face stigmatisation and receive less support.
 Therefore, the local team have decided to hold artwork workshops in collaboration with the JCCPA for early-onset Alzheimers’ patients.
 In each workshop, participants will be asked to create artworks of themes centred around their life stories, such as their occupation, their family, or even recollections of old Hong Kong.
 The aim of the service is to encourage them to revive and create vivid memories of their lives, as well as to allow them to express their emotions through the artwork.

 Asylum Seekers & Refugees

 While the exodus of refugees at volatile regions in the Middle East captivates global attention and concern, have we ever realised refugees might just be around us in our daily encounters?
 Currently, refugees and asylum seekers constitute a population of more than 10,000 people in Hong Kong.
 They are plagued with the same issues of stigmatisation and deprivation of human rights and access to resources like refugees in any part of the world; Specifically in healthcare, asylum seekers who are not yet officially registered as refugees, usually due to inefficient bureaucracy, cannot receive any government medical care.
 Even for registered refugees, the costs waived are just enough for routine consultations, instead of more advanced services like dental care or surgeries.
-Therefore, we currently work with Branches of Hope, a NGO aiming to give equal access to resources and opportunities to all vulnerable and marginalised individuals and communties in Hong Kong, and Hong Kong Society of Preventive Dentistry, to offer health talks and health checks to reassure them of their health statuses.
+Therefore, we currently work with Branches of Hope, a NGO aiming to give equal access to resources and opportunities to all vulnerable and marginalised individuals and communities in Hong Kong, and Hong Kong Society of Preventive Dentistry, to offer health talks and health checks to reassure them of their health statuses.
 We also aim to help refugees to recognise the healthcare resources they are entitled to and how to access them.
+A donation drive was also held in CUHK during May to collect daily necessities for the refugees living in Hong Kong.

 Domestic Helper Service